Gshethgithub/GandCRunAnalysis/README.md

 ##Appropriately labels the data set with descriptive variable names

-##From the data set in step 4, creates a second,
-##independent tidy data set with the average of each variable for each activity and
+##From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each ##activity and each subject.

-##each subject.
+##Output is a tidydata text file, so that you can see the tidy data set.